 CON: Built-in Enemies

 On the other hand, if you and your roommate don’t get along, it can make for a very uncomfortable living situation.
 Be careful about whom you choose as a roommate to avoid this issue altogether.
+Note: If you are attracted to your potential roommate, you should strongly consider choosing someone else to live with.
+Hooking up with a roommate could be a potential recipe for disaster.

 PRO: Shared Furnishings

 If you’re renting your first apartment, purchasing all the necessary furniture and kitchen supplies can be expensive.
 Pooling your resources with a roommate will make the process of furnishing your apartment much easier.
+However, when it comes time to go your separate ways, you might run into some problems regarding possession of the belongings you initially split.
+It’s a good idea to agree upon ownership and a possible buyout agreement before splitting high-ticket items.

 CON: Less Privacy